cnrancher/rancher-flat-network/README.md

-# flat-network-operator
+# rancher-flat-network-operator

-Rancher Flat-Network Operator based on [Wrangler](https://github.com/rancher/wrangler/).
+Rancher Flat-Network Operator based on [Wrangler V2](https://github.com/rancher/wrangler/) for managing pods using the flat-networks (Macvlan/IPvlan).

+**THIS PROJECT IS CURRENTLY WORKING IN PROGRESS AND NOT AVAILABLE TO USE IN PRODUCTION YET.**

 ## Features